dipsylala/LEDStick_TFT/README.md

 * I've used Arduino IDE 1.5.8 and 1.8.1 for compile-testing
 * File/Open and open LEDStick_TFT.ino - you'll see all the other files in the directory appear too.
 * Verify/Upload and you should be good.
 If you want to try it without the stick added it'll still display details on the screen.

+When you compile you may get warnings: "warning: deprecated conversion from string constant to 'char*' [-Wwrite-strings]" - these are because of the libraries being used and won't affect the operation.

 ### Using Visual Studio (with the Arduino addin from http://www.visualmicro.com/)
 * Open the LEDStick_TFT.sln file